nextguys/lively-next-relaunch/explanation/morphic.md

-`lively.next` ships with its own particular flavor of Morphic which was first introduced in [Self](https://ftp.squeak.org/docs/Self-4.0-UI-Framework.pdf) and since then implemented multiple times over in different ways such as [Squeak](https://wiki.squeak.org/squeak/morphic) and [LivelyKernel](https://en.wikipedia.org/wiki/Lively_Kernel).
+`lively.next` ships with its own particular flavor of the GUI framework `morphic`, which was first introduced in [`Self`](https://ftp.squeak.org/docs/Self-4.0-UI-Framework.pdf) and since then has been implemented multiple times, for example in [`Squeak`](https://wiki.squeak.org/squeak/morphic) and in [`LivelyKernel`](https://en.wikipedia.org/wiki/Lively_Kernel).

-As the name Morphic implies, this framework assembles GUIs by means of malleable objects called Morphs.
-Each of these Morphs can potentially also carry a complete custom set of behavior that implements the GUIs interactivity.
-This characteristic of the framework originally referred to asliveness and directness allows to inspect and explore every piece of the GUI and application at hand while it is running.
-This is particulary suitable for self sustaining live development environments such as lively.next.
+As the name `morphic` implies, this framework assembles GUIs by means of malleable objects called `Morphs`.
+Each of these `Morphs` can potentially also carry a complete custom set of behavior that implements the GUIs interactivity.
+These characteristic of the framework originally referred to as "liveness" and "directness" allows to inspect and explore every piece of the GUI and application at hand while it is running.
+This is particularly suitable for self sustaining live development environments such as `lively.next`.
+In `morphic`, GUIs are composed of tree-like structures where morphs contain sub-morphs, similar to the way tags are nested in `HTML`.

 ## Types
 Different types of morphs are available to the user, which are implemented by (sub)class(es) of `Morph`.